 4. Parameters (allows for additional search parameters that do not affect the server’s state).

 FHIR Implementation Guides may include a requirement for the utilization of standard FHIR operations designed for specific use cases.
+In an HL7 FHIR implementation guide, operations are often constrained or extended to support national or organizational interoperability scenarios.
 A Guide can define operations to cover the use case that underlies that particular implementation guide.

 HOW TO FIND A FHIR IMPLEMENTATION GUIDE